Family Sentinel

 Messages that analyze as safe are not stored.
 Not archived, not indexed, not "retained for quality purposes."
 Analyzed and released.

-Flagged threats: 14 days
+Flagged threats: two clocks

 Never, under any plan